-- File the final account within 60 days of the date the minor attains majority. - Upon Court approval of the final account, promptly distribute the assets of the former ward. - If prompt distribution cannot be made, such as when the ward cannot be located, petition the Court to deposit funds into the Court Registry and explore alternative methods for distribution depending upon the circumstances. - Obtain a receipt from the former ward upon distribution of the assets and promptly file the receipt with the Court.
+File the final account within 60 days of the date the ward attains his or her majority.

-- Be aware that the guardian's bond continues until approval of the final account and the filing of a receipt or receipts.
-A pro rata refund of the bond premium may be obtained if the former ward attains the age of majority midway through the accounting year. - If there is a continuing disability such as mental impairment that will continue past the age of majority, promptly seek appointment of a Conservator or establishment of a Special Needs Trust to avoid any lapse in authority to act on behalf of the disabled ward. - Be aware that the age of majority in the District of Columbia is 18.
-If the former ward consents, the assets can be placed in a trust or invested in longterm instruments or the like to attempt to preserve the assets for the future use of the ward.
-Without consent by the ward or the establishment by the Court of a Conservatorship or Special Needs Trust, the assets must be distributed outright upon approval of the final account.
+- Upon approval of the final account, promptly distribute the assets of the former ward. - If prompt distribution cannot be made, such as when the ward cannot be located, petition the Court to deposit funds into the court registry and explore alternative methods for distribution depending upon the circumstances. - Obtain a receipt from the former ward upon distribution of the assets and promptly file the receipt with the Court. - Be aware that the guardian's bond continues until approval of the final account and the filing of a receipt or receipts.
+A pro rata refund of the bond premium may be obtained if the former ward attains the age of majority midway through the accounting year. - If there is a continuing disability such as mental impairment that will continue past the age of the majority, promptly seek appointment of a conservator or establishment of a special needs trust to avoid any lapse in authority to act on behalf of the disabled ward. - Be aware that the age of majority in the District of Columbia is 18.
+If the former ward consents, the assets can be placed in a trust or invested in long term instruments or the like to attempt to preserve the assets for the future use of the ward.
+Without consent by the ward or the establishment by the Court of a conservatorship or special needs trust, the assets must be distributed outright upon approval of the final account.